 7. Sweet stocking fillers

-Buy clear cellophane bags in bulk from a wholesaler or eBay.
+Buy clear cellophane bags (or an eco alternative) from a wholesaler or eBay.
 Fill with either milk chocolate raisins (reindeer poo), mini marshmallows/white chocolate buttons (snowman poo) or mint (bah!) humbugs.
 Design your own paper label – fold over the tip and staple shut.

 8. Deck the halls